ibhagwan/fzf-lua-frecency.nvim/README.md

 # fzf-lua-frecency.nvim

-A frecency-based file picker for [fzf-lua](https://github.com/ibhagwan/fzf-lua) that ranks files based on how often and how recently they're accessed.
+A frecency-based file picker for [fzf-lua](https://github.com/ibhagwan/fzf-lua) that ranks files based on how frequently and recently they're accessed.

 Implements a [variant](https://wiki.mozilla.org/User:Jesse/NewFrecency) of Mozilla's frecency algorithm.